Custom Packaging

 What a Product Packaging Pricing Guide Really Covers

 A real product packaging pricing guide covers far more than the unit cost printed on a spreadsheet.
 It should explain the difference between one-time setup charges and recurring manufacturing costs, then show how tooling, proofs, freight, inserts, and finishing all fit into the final quote.
-I’ve seen buyers focus only on the carton price and then get blindsided when die-cut tooling, white ink setup, or custom foam inserts are added later, which is exactly how budgets get blown before the first shipment leaves the dock.
+I’ve seen buyers focus only on the carton price and then get blindsided when die-cut tooling, white ink setup, or Custom Foam Inserts are added later, which is exactly how budgets get blown before the first shipment leaves the dock.

 On one cosmetics project I reviewed in a Guangdong factory, two folding cartons both used a 350gsm SBS board and looked nearly identical with a matte exterior.
 One used straight CMYK, while the other added a foil stamp, embossing, and soft-touch lamination.
 The second box cost substantially more because each finish added a separate pass through the line, more labor, and more inspection time.
 That is the kind of detail a product packaging pricing guide should surface early, before design approval locks the project into an expensive path.